avishek-sen-gupta/cobol-rekt/README.md

 This invocation uses some specific conventions when deciding where to output file artifacts under the ```report-dir``` directory.
 If you want more fine-grained control of the location of output artifacts, you can use the ```SmojolTasks``` class, which gives you more configurability in exchange for having to provide more detailed specifications.

+**NOTE:** For all analyses, specifying the ```OccursIgnoringFormat1DataStructureBuilder``` class is preferable to prevent extra noise that can be generated when creating arrays for structures using ```OCCURS``` clauses.
+However, the ```DefaultFormat1DataStructureBuilder``` should be specified when running the interpreter, because that will require the correct number of elements in array data structures.

 ## A Note on Copyright